 Centralized management

-Resilio Connect comes with a user-friendly, centralized and web-based management console.
+Resilio Platform comes with a user-friendly, centralized and web-based management console.
 It makes managing and monitoring all agents and all data transfer and synchronization job functions a walk in the park.

 System administrators can control agents, manage users, create and run jobs, control bandwidth allocations, and deploy job instructions across the organization.
 Once jobs are running, administrators are able to monitor and collect statistical data globally.